aandreev0/fsmh/chapters/4-control/signal-control.md

 1. the input signal might not be linearly correlated with output values (e.g. LED brightness is non-linear function of input voltage)
 1. the [non-linear behavior of system can make response slower or shifted in time](signal-action-delay.md)
+1. Analog signals are produced by Digital-to-Analog converters (ADC) that have specific amplitude resolution (it can't output any arbitrary voltage only one number of 1024 for 10-bit or 65536 for 16-bit resolution)

+It is useful to also remember that devices often output driving signal as a feedback.
+For example, you can send trigger signal to camera and readout exposure signal that provides timing of when actual image was taken.
+Piezo might output signal corresponding to physical position of stage (readout by a separate sensor on the device).
+It might be useful to examine what device is actually doing compared what you tell it to do.